darynarr/table-llm-chatbot/README.md

 # table-llm-chatbot
- The agent interacts with an SQL database created from uploaded files (.csv, .xlsx, .xls, .parquet) to answer users questions on the data.
+ The agent interacts with an SQL database created from uploaded files (.csv, .xlsx, .xls, .parquet) to answer user's questions on the data.

 ### Create and activate the environment